OK friends, let’s get a few things straight before we even start what should be on your carry on packing list, so I can lay it out on the table…

 - A few pieces of costume jewelry

-Carry On Essentials: Electronics
+Carry On Packing List: Electronics

 This one all depends on who you are and what you need or don’t need.
-In fact, electronics are a big part of why I can’t travel with carry on only bags because I literally fill an entire backpack with just my electronics.
+In fact, electronics are a big part of why I can’t travel with carry-on-only bags because I literally fill an entire backpack with just my electronics.
 So if you’re traveling with tons of electronics, prepare to cut down on the clothes!

 Do you need a camera and a laptop?
 Those take up a decent amount of space, not to mention the lenses, tripod, and accessories.
 On top of that, you’ll need a backpack with some padding to accommodate your precious items, again, more space is eaten up.